FatemehShokrollahiMoghadam/MachineLearning2024/README.md

 - [License](#license)

 ## 📘 Course Overview
-This repository includes the codes, datasets, and reports for the four mini projects, exams, and project.
+This repository includes the codes, datasets, and reports for the four mini projects, exams and project.

 ## 🚀 Mini Projects
 Explore various machine learning techniques through these mini projects: